Credit Card Icon

 Examine Risk Factors for POAG

-Several key risk factors contribute to the likelihood of developing POAG, and understanding these factors can empower you to take proactive steps for your eye health.
+Several key risk factors contribute to the likelihood of developing Primary Open-Angle Glaucoma (POAG), and can empower you to take proactive steps for your eye health.

 It’s important to recognize that comorbidities such as diabetes, hypertension, and myopia (nearsightedness) can further elevate the risk of developing POAG.